Frequently asked questions about the DRGA

 There will be discretion applied in how commitment to rural practice is assessed.
 The subcommittee will be looking for a demonstration of rural commitment rather than the absolute time or the amount of anaesthesia services provided.
 If the subcommittee assess the applicant is committed to providing rural generalist services which includes some anaesthesia services they should meet this criteria.

-Currently practising rural generalist anaesthetists without a JCCA have the following three options:
+Currently practising rural generalist anaesthetists without a JCCA have the following two options:

 1) Apply for RPLE towards to the RGA training program.